Introduction

 Dinner

 As I stated earlier, the East Village is home to a vast array of international cuisines.
-For dinner, you can try everything from classic Ukrainian food at Veselka to ramen at Raku, Thai food at Chomp Chomp Thai Kitchen, burgers at 7th Street Burger East Village, or a (vegetarian) burger at Superiority Burger.
+For dinner, you can try everything from classic Ukrainian food at Veselka to udon at Raku, Thai food at Chomp Chomp Thai Kitchen, burgers at 7th Street Burger East Village, or a (vegetarian) burger at Superiority Burger.
 Other popular options include Nan Xiang Soup Dumplings–East Village, and McSorley’s Old Ale House pub, one of the oldest Irish pubs in New York City.

 Conclusions